Malaguth/skill-tracking/README.md

 ## The Product
 The product itself is based on the repository [roadmap.sh](https://roadmap.sh/)

-### Features and Interactions
+### Features and Iteractions
-- The first interaction will create the software structure and define how the project will be built.
+- The first iteraction will create the software structure and define how the project will be built.
-- The second interaction will develop the first characteristics of the platform and define the application design.
+- The second iteraction will develop the first characteristics of the platform and define the application design.
-- The third interaction will build a core feature of the skill-tracking representation.
+- The third iteraction will build a core feature of the skill-tracking representation.
-- The fourth interaction will store the result inside a database to be accessed later.
+- The fourth iteraction will store the result inside a database to be accessed later.